KSanders7070/ERAM_2_GEOJSON/Program Overview.md

         - For lines, this will assist in knowing which objects to put together in the same Geojson Feature.
       - `DefaultLineProperties`
         - List of properties that are assigned to the following GeoMapLine objects that do not have overriding properties of their own.
-        - We only care about the FilterGroup.
+        - FilterGroup is of importance.
         - Optional.
         - `LineStyle`
           - Ignore.